THOUSANDS OF PEOPLE

-Mark is just one of the hundreds of homeless patients who have been seen, assessed, and referred by the Tucson CCHS team.
+Mark is just one of the thousands of homeless patients who have been seen, assessed, and referred by the Tucson CCHS team.
 Because of this extraordinary record of success with helping and healing homeless patients, the CCHS group now has an even larger goal: the spread of the CCHS project worldwide.

 TIMELINE: CCHS ACHIEVEMENTS

 TO DATE THE CCHS PROGRAM HAS...

 • Researched and developed the CCHS-A Training Program (3 modules)

 • Researched and developed the CCHS-1 training program (30 modules)

 • Researched and published the CCHS-1 Manual (763 pages with over 1,700 citations, view at this link)